 | back to top |

-Course Description: Writing, listening, and speaking are taught in an intergrated format appropriate to the student's grade level.
-Grammer and vocabulary are addressed on a dialy basis using a unique story approach.
-Writing and vocabulary instruction will be geared specifially to target the needs of the students to achieve greade level skills.
-In writing students will practice these four types of writing: Expository, Narrative, Descriptive and Argument.
+Course Description: Writing, listening and speaking are taught in an integrated format appropriate to the student’s grade level.
+Grammar and vocabulary are addressed on a daily basis using a unique story approach.
+Writing and vocabulary instruction will be geared specifically to target the needs of the students to achieve grade level skills.
+We will focus on Nonfiction Narrative, Explanatory, and Argument writing.

 Course Description: The fundamental purpose of 8th Grade Mathematics is to extend the fundamental skills that students learned in 7th grade.
 The Mathematical Practices are consistent Common Core State Standards.
 The standards prescribe that students experience mathematics as being logical, useful and coherent.
 Content in this course is grouped into six critical areas (1) Quantities & Rates (2) Linear Relationships (3) Equations, Inequalities, Systems, Exponents and Graphs (4) Regression techniques to describe Linear Models (5) Pythagorean Theorem and Special Triangles (6) Reflections, Rotations and Translations.